Create Your First Policy

 What you want to see:

-- the policy record exists
+- the policy document exists

 - the node is ready